Ireland: Late antiquity and early medieval times

 The earliest written records of Ireland come from classical Greco-Roman geographers.
-Ptolemy in his Almagest refers to Ireland as Mikra Brettania ("Little Britain"), in contrast to the larger island, which he called Megale Brettania ("Great Britain").
-In his later work, Geography, Ptolemy refers to Ireland as Iouernia and to Great Britain as Albion.
-These 'new' names were likely to have been the local names for the islands at the time.
+Ptolemy in his Almagest refers to Ireland as Mikra Brettania ("Little Britain"), in contrast to the larger island which he called Megale Brettania ("Great Britain").
+In his map of Ireland in his later work, Geography, Ptolemy refers to Ireland as Iouernia and to Great Britain as Albion.
+These names were likely to have been the local names for the islands at the time.
 The earlier names, in contrast, were likely to have been coined before direct contact with local peoples was made.

 The Romans referred to Ireland by this name too in its Latinised form, Hibernia, or Scotia.
-Ptolemy records sixteen nations inhabiting every part of Ireland in 100 AD.
+Ptolemy records 16 nations inhabiting every part of Ireland in 100 AD.
 The relationship between the Roman Empire and the kingdoms of ancient Ireland is unclear.
-However, a number of finds of Roman coins have been made, for example at the Iron Age settlement of Freestone Hill near Gowran and Newgrange.
+However, finds of Roman coins have been made, for example at the Iron Age settlement of Freestone Hill near Gowran and Newgrange.

 Ireland continued as a patchwork of rival kingdoms; however, beginning in the 7th century, a concept of national kingship gradually became articulated through the concept of a High King of Ireland.
-Medieval Irish literature portrays an almost unbroken sequence of high kings stretching back thousands of years, but modern historians believe the scheme was constructed in the 8th century to justify the status of powerful political groupings by projecting the origins of their rule into the remote past.
+Medieval Irish literature portrays an almost unbroken sequence of high kings stretching back thousands of years, but some modern historians believe the scheme was constructed in the 8th century to justify the status of powerful political groupings by projecting the origins of their rule into the remote past.

 All of the Irish kingdoms had their own kings but were nominally subject to the high king.
 The high king was drawn from the ranks of the provincial kings and ruled also the royal kingdom of Meath, with a ceremonial capital at the Hill of Tara.
 The concept did not become a political reality until the Viking Age and even then was not a consistent one.
 Ireland did have a culturally unifying rule of law: the early written judicial system, the Brehon Laws, administered by a professional class of jurists known as the brehons.